The Sword and the Rose: Production

 Walt Disney came to oversee the production of the film in the UK from June to September 1952.
 The team spent several months researching period details to make the film more realistic.
 Working in pre-production had helped reduce the need for natural settings in favor of studio sets designed by Peter Ellenshaw.
 Ellenshaw painted sets for 62 different scenes in total.
 According to Leonard Maltin, Ellenshaw's work was such that it is sometimes impossible to tell where the painting ends and reality begins.

+Annakin later wrote: "I had learned on Robin Hood that if you agreed to work for Walt, you must sublimate some of your own opinions and judgements and faithfully try to interpret the Master’s vision.
+He paid well, provided wonderful sets, actors and costumes, and clearly knew what his public wanted.
+Every time he came on to the set and concentrated on what I was doing, he would pick out something which might be elaborated or improved on — always something no one else had thought of.
+This was part of his show-biz genius."

 Filming began in July 1952 at Pinewood Studios.

-Todd was thrown from a horse while filming the trailer and was in bed for three weeks.
+Richard Todd was thrown from a horse while filming the trailer and was in bed for three weeks.
+There was a "go slow" strike at the studio during production.

 It was distributed by RKO under a new arrangement between that film and Disney.

 Reception

 The film's budget exceeded that of Robin Hood and His Merrie Men, but it earned only $2.5 million.

 The film disappointed at the US box office but did better in other countries.
-However, the relative failure of this and Rob Roy, the Highland Rogue caused Disney to become less enthusiastic about costume pictures.
+However, the relative failure of this and Rob Roy: The Highland Rogue caused Disney to become less enthusiastic about costume pictures.

 The film was serialized in the show The Wonderful World of Disney.